mrtnRitter/OptAllLayers/README.md

 # OptAllLayers
-Adobe After Effects Plugin-Script for Motionblur and Collapse Transformation
+Adobe After Effects Plugin-Script for Motionblur and Collapse Transformation/CR

-Activate or deactivate or ignore motion blur and collapse transformation (the sun symbol) for all layers in your current comp, another comp, a selection of comps or in all comps of your project.
+Activate or deactivate or ignore motion blur and collapse transformation for all layers in your current comp, another comp, a selection of comps or in all comps of your project.

-Go recursively through pre-comps and their layers and inclucde or exclude invisible layers (usually masks).
+Go recursively through pre-comps and their layers and inclucde or exclude invisible layers.

 Installation: